0dotxyz/switchboard-crossbar-hosting/README.md

 1. [Install pulumi and setup all your credentials.](https://www.pulumi.com/docs/iac/get-started/gcp/begin/)
 2. Create a .env file...
 3. Run `pulumi up` to deploy the infrastructure.
+4. If you run into issues, you can run `pulumi up` again in most cases.
+Other times, you might need to `pulumi destroy` and then `pulumi up` again.

 # Caveats